nik-822/python-bluezero/README.rst

-A simple Python interface to BlueZ stack
+A intresting Python interface to BlueZ stack

 Name and aim
 ============